-- diverseABILITY (disabilities ERG)
+- diverseABILITY (disabilities)

-- HOLA (Hispanic/Latino ERG)
+- HOLA (Hispanic/Latinx)

 - Interfaith Group

-- Mental Health Champions ERG
+- Mental Health Champions

 - Parents ERG

-- Pride (LGBTQ ERG)
+- Pride (LGBTQ+)

-- SHOW (women ERG)
+- SHOW (women)

-- VetNet (veterans ERG)
+- VetNet (veterans)

 Clorox has no tolerance for discrimination of any kind.
-We recognize that certain communities (including Black, Asian and others) still face a reality where systemic barriers prevent people from realizing their full potential.
+We recognize that certain communities (including Blacks, Asian and others) still face a reality where systemic barriers prevent people from realizing their full potential.
 As a people-centered company committed to our values, we will fight for a fair and just world, one where there’s no question that Black Lives Matter and that everyone deserves to be treated fairly.
-We stand beside all of our communities to confront the systemic racial injustices that have plagued our nation for generations.
+We stand beside all our communities to confront the systemic racial injustices that have plagued our nation for generations.

 We advocate for a more respectful and inclusive world beyond our walls.
 This includes: